rupeshtiwari/rupeshtiwari/README.md

 - Watch [Mastering MEAN.Js for fullstack development](https://fullstackmaster.net/course/3/mastering-meanjs) at fullstackmaster.net.
 - Watch my [RxJS Unit Testing with Marble Diagram course at Pluralsight](https://app.pluralsight.com/library/courses/unit-testing-rxjs-marble-diagrams/table-of-contents)
 - If you want to become **full stack developer** and grow your carrier as Lead Developer/Architect.
 Visit [Fullstack Master](https://www.fullstackmaster.net) consider subscribing to full stack development training programs.
 We have monthly membership plans and you will get unlimited access to all of our video courses, slides, source code & Monthly video calls.
   - Please subscribe to [All Access Membership Pro](www.fullstackmaster.net/pro) to watch **angular, JavaScript, node.js** and related technology courses.
   - Please subscribe to [All Access Membership Elite](www.fullstackmaster.net/elite) to get everything from PRO plan.
 Additionally you will get access to monthly live Q&A video call with Rupesh and ask doubts and get more tips and tricks.
 💡
-> You bright future is waiting for you so visit today www.fullstackmaster.net and allow me to help you to board on your dream software architect/lead role.
+> Your bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

 ## My Open Source Contributions